Spring Festivals for Families in Charlotte

 Check out this sprawling festival, which ranges from Commonwealth and Plaza Midwood into NoDa.
 The route is broken into four different zones: arts and science, green, family fun and wellness.
 1-5pm.
 Free.

 Photo courtesy of Well-Run Media.

-Put your "toes in the sand" with live beach music, shag dancing, carnival rides, a kids' inflatable village, a car show, and more.
-Fri., 6-10pm., Sat., 10am-10pm.
+Put your "toes in the sand" with live beach music, shag dancing, carnival rides and inflatables.
+Fri., 6:30-10pm., Sat., 10:30am-10pm.
 Stumptown Park, S. Trade St. Free.

 Learn about various Asian cultures through food and activities.
 Plus, see teams race to the finish line in colorfully-decorated dragon boats.
-Boat races begin at 9am and the festival runs 11am-4pm.
+Boat races begin at 9am and the festival runs 9am-5pm.
 Ramsey Creek Park, 18441 Nantz Road, Cornelius.
 Free.

 Celebrate Memorial Day weekend and the founding of the town of Mint Hill with carnival rides, games, boardwalk-style food, and arts and crafts vendors, as well as live entertainment, a parade and fireworks.
 Mint Hill Veterans Memorial Park, 8850 Fairview Road, Mint Hill.
 Friday, 4-11pm; Sat., 11am-11pm; Sunday, noon-6pm.
 Free; costs for some activities.
-704-545-2335.

 Enjoy carnival rides and food, plus arts and crafts and live music at Mint Hill Madness.

 Festivities include five- and eight-mile trail races, yoga and live music on Friday, Saturday, and Sunday evening.
 Fireworks begin at dusk on Sunday.
 U.S. National Whitewater Center, 5000 Whitewater Center Pkwy.
 Free admission, $6 parking fee.
 Registration fees apply for competitions.